Aidan Key – Founder and Executive Director

-Aidan is thrilled to celebrate 17 years since organizing the first Gender Odyssey conference.
-When the conference is not demanding his attention, Aidan offers trainings for schools, organizations, health providers, and social service agencies through Gender Diversity.
-He leads the largest network of support groups in the nation for families raising transgender and gender-diverse children.
-Aidan’s work has led to numerous speaking engagements, as well as TV, radio, and other media appearances.
-He is the author of Trans Bodies, Trans Selves: Child Chapter (Oxford University Press 2014) as well as a coauthor of “Gender Cognition in Children” (Psychological Science 2015).
+Aidan is thrilled to celebrate 16 years since organizing his first Gender Odyssey conference.
+Aidan leads the largest network of support groups in the nation for families raising transgender and gender-nonconforming children at Seattle Children's Hospital.
+When the conference is not demanding his attention, Aidan offers trainings for schools, organizations, health providers, and social service agencies through Gender Diversity Education and Support Services.
+Aidan's work has led to numerous speaking engagements, as well as TV, radio, and other media appearances.
+He is the author of Trans Bodies, Trans Selves: Child Chapter (Oxford University Press 2014) as well as a coauthor of "Gender Cognition in Children" (Psychological Science 2015).

 Baya Walls – Photography Coordinator

 Baya is a white, female-bodied, queer, first generation US citizen with German roots, feminist, democratic socialist, and PhD student in sociocultural anthropology with a focus on trans masculinity.
 They are a long- time photographer with an eye for detail telling stories through pictures and are looking forward to their second year at Gender Odyssey.

 I became the volunteer coordinator for Gender Odyssey in 2016.
 I moved to the Seattle area 6 years ago.
 Since then I have spent my time working as a volunteer and volunteer coordinator with various organizations.
 Gender Odyssey is one that is close to my heart.